-Domani Wealth aims to create diversified portfolios that adhere to the client’s individual circumstances.
-So the advisors would analyze your risk tolerance, investment goals, time horizon and other factors that may influence your asset allocation.
+Domani Wealth aims to create diversified portfolios according to the client’s individual circumstances.
+So advisors will analyze your risk tolerance, investment goals, time horizon and other factors that may influence your asset allocation.
 In managing your portfolio, the firm may engage in the following:

 - Long-term purchases (securities held at least a year)

 - Margin transactions (use of borrowed assets to purchase financial instruments)

 - Individual equities/hedging (in the event that a client transfers in or directs the purchaseof a concentrated individual equity position, the advisor may utilize protective options to hedge against downside risk)

 RKL Wealth Management is a fee-only firm that works with various client types, including individuals (with and without a high net worth) and institutions.
 The firm doesn’t require a minimum investment to open an account.
 However, it imposes a minimum annual asset-based fee of $5,000.

 Advisors at this firm boasts a number of designations.
 These include certified financial planner (CFP), certified public accountant (CPA), chartered life underwriter (CLU), chartered financial analyst (CFA), chartered financial consultant (ChFC) and chartered alternative investments analyst (CAIA).

 RKL Wealth Management has been active in the industry since 1999.
 Today, it is a wholly-owned subsidiary of RKL LLP, a regional certified public accounting firm.

 The firm extends its services to individuals, businesses, trusts, estates, charities and corporate retirement plans.
 RKL provides families and individuals with various stand-alone financial planning services from investment planning to insurance review as well as trust and fiduciary services.